crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 ### Main Results and Claims

-### Main Result 1: Detection of non-public coordinators
+#### Main Result 1: Detection of non-public coordinators
   * Means of detection of non-attributed transactions and their prevalence (Figure 6), API monitoring + Dumplings on-chain extraction
-  * Algorithm for attribution to known cooridnators, connected clusters of unattributed (=> unknown coord)
+  * Algorithm for attribution of transactions to known cooridnators, connected clusters of unattributed transactions (=> unknown coord)
   * Selection of sensible threshold for attribution algorithm (Figure 13, 14)
   * Provide expected list of transactions txid_to_coord_discovered_renamed.json + /Scanner/crawl_datasets.png
-  * Reasoning why it is separate cluster (coordinator) - almost no remix to other coords (Figure 18, Figure 19)
+  * Reasoning why it is separate cluster (coordinator) - almost no remix to other coordinators (Figure 18, Figure 19)

-### Main Result 2: Prediction of number of participants
+#### Main Result 2: Prediction of number of participants
   * Extraction of prediction factor and error bounds from client-side experiments (linear factor + error bounds + selection of outputs due to better stability)
-  * Application to coinjoin in time (Figure 10)
+  * Application to coinjoins in time (Figure 10)

-### Main Result 3: Liquidity statistics for separate coordinator
+#### Main Result 3: Liquidity statistics for separate coordinator
   * Provide expected liquidity_xxx.json files
-  * Extraction, false positives, reordering, filtering
+  * Postprocessing of collected coinjoin transactions: Extraction, false positives, reordering, filtering
-  * Liquidity visualizations
+  * CoinJoin liquidity visualizations

 ### Experiments

 #### Experiment 1: Run all processing scripts
-(~4 hours on Debian Linux, 13th Gen Intel(R) Core(TM) i7-13700KF)
+Time: ~4 hours on Debian Linux, 13th Gen Intel(R) Core(TM) i7-13700KF
+Storage: ~150 GB

-All the analytical scripts can be simply executed using `run_pets.sh` script as follows:
+All the analytical scripts can be simply executed using `run_pets.sh` script as follows(storing both stdout and stderr into `log.txt` for potential debugging):

 ```
 cd $BASE_PATH/coinjoin-analysis
-./scripts/run_pets.sh
+./scripts/run_pets.sh >>log.txt 2>&1
 ```
+If everything went correctly `$BASE_PATH/summary.log` should contain all executed python scripts always followed with line `SUCCESS (elapsed: XX.XX seconds)`.
+In case that some commands are not followed by such a message, re-running these commands should fix the issue.
+However, it such situation would occur, please send us the `log.txt` file for further investigation.

 ##### Experiment results